niti-go/Minneapolis_City_Directories_OCR/README.md

 ## Running Tesseract OCR on the Detected Regions
 I applied Tesseract OCR to all the cropped images to extract the resident listings as text.
 I saved the results in both plain text format (`tesseract_ocr/ocr_results/combined_text.txt`) and JSON format, which contains metadata like word position.

-Next steps: I'll inspect the plain text to understand OCR errors so I can decide how to clean them (like fixing obvious character mistakes).
-Then I can use named entity recognition (NER) to structure each record, word position data from the JSON to help separate individual records.

 ## What I've Learned So Far

 - I first tried using LayoutParser’s existing NewspaperNavigator model to create bounding boxes around resident records, but it did not predict well.
 This is because it is not familiar with the city directory format.
 Fine-tuning models with LayoutParser is not straightforward (I tried following this [tutorial](https://www.youtube.com/watch?v=puOKTFXRyr4), but my training was stuck at the first iteration).
-So I switched to YOLO, which performs very well for the layout detection tasks we need.
+So, I switched to YOLO, which integrates easier with my annotated data and performs very well for the layout detection tasks we need.
 - At first, I had also labeled advertisements in my training data and trained YOLO on two classes.
-However, since we only care about identifying records, I realized I could try removing those labels to simplify the data.
-I retrained the model, and its accuracy had improved.
+However, since we only care about identifying records, I realized I could remove those labels to simplify the data.
+I retrained the model, and the accuracy improved.
 - I used Cursor AI for the first time on this project, and it really helped speed things up.
 It was especially useful for handling file paths and making sure the model inputs and outputs were formatted correctly.
 I look forward to using it as a tool on future projects.

+## Next Steps
+I'll inspect the plain text to understand OCR errors so I can decide how to clean them (like fixing obvious character mistakes).
+Then I can use named entity recognition (NER) to structure each record, word position data from the JSON to help separate individual records.

 ## If I had more time, I would: